bkrushna/EIHDemo/README.md

 # EIHDemo

-#EIHTestPortal
+# EIHTestPortal
 EIHTestportal is web application developed in .net MVC.
-It is thin ui.
+It is thin UI.

 Authentication is simple process of authenticating user and password stored in database.
 Passwords are stored as hash+salt to provide better security aspect.